Vulpeshprajan/not-to-do_full-stack/README.md

-# No to do backend api
+# No to do full stack app

-this is the backend api for out not to do react app
+-This project is deploying on heruku and here is the live link

+- This is the monorepo for our notodo full stack application

 ## How to use

-- Clone the project
+- Clone the repo
+- run `npm install`from the root dir. for the node backend
+- `cd react-frontend-app`
-- run `npm install`
+- run `npm install` to install all the react dependency
-- Make sure to have `nodemon` install globally in your system if you dont have then run `node i -g nodemon`
+- `cd .. ` back to root folder
+- run `npm start`

 ### API Endpoints